fe-sak/fe-sak/README.md

 Since then, my life changed completely!
 Every day I wake up grateful for the opportunity to learn more about IT and to meet new people from this amazing community 	:heart:

-- 🔭 I’m currently working on a full stack e-commerce web page, usign react, node.js and express
+- 🔭 I’m currently working on a full stack web page simulating the famouos game of life simulation from John Conway
-- 🌱 I’m currently learning typescript and ORM with prisma
+- 🌱 I’m currently learning  docker and CI/CD
 - 👯 I’m looking to collaborate on anything I can help with!
 - 🤔 As a junior, I'm looking for every possible way to get better at coding.
 Any feedback is appreciated!
 - 💬 Ask me about anything.
 I love to meet new people and talk ideas